realTristan/hermes/README.md

 ?q=computer&limit=100&strict=true: 12.102µs
 ```

-## Benchmarks /cache
+## Benchmarks Cache
 The full-text-search from /cache is significantly slower than the base FTS.
 Why?
-Because the FTS in /cache requires more memory, keys, and utilizes a map, instead of a slice to store data.
-If you want to use a cache along with the full text-search algorithm, then import the files from /cache.
+Because the FTS in /cache requires more memory, keys, and utilizes a map instead of a slice to store data.
+If you want to use a cache along with the full text-search algorithm, import the files from /cache.
 To setup a cache, check out /cache/example or /cache/testing.

 ```
 Dataset Map Entries: 4,115